Creative Commons via anime.wikia.com

 #VOSG / #VOST (Virtual Operations Support Group or Team Concept)

-• This concept was initially conceived by Jeff Phillips (@LosRanchosEM) and tested during the #SMEM11 camp at NEMA.
-A concept paper has been developed which outlines the process that was used.
+- This concept was initially conceived by Jeff Phillips (@LosRanchosEM) and tested during the #SMEM11 camp at NEMA.
+A concept paper was developed which outlines the process that was used.

 #VSMWG (Virtual Social Media Working Group) as hosted by DHS Science & Technology Directorate

-• This group has created a white paper about social media’s emerging use in emergencies and has developed a FEMA Webinar to acquaint new users to the applications of social media in crisis.
+- This group has created a number of white paper about social medias emerging use in emergencies and engagement and hosted popular FEMA webinars to acquaint new users to the applications of social media in crisis.

 IAEM Emerging Technologies Caucus